icopy-site/awesome/docs/awesome/awesome-learn-gamedev.md

 [How to make a Game Design Document](https://www.gamedesigning.org/learn/game-design-document/) - A tutorial on writing Game Design Documents (GDDs).

+[Pattern Language for Game Design](https://patternlanguageforgamedesign.com/) 💠🟪 - A database of common design patterns presented as problem solutions, compiled from the book _Pattern Language for Game Design_.
+Also contains work from students and designers completing excercises from the book.

 [The Evolution of Trust](https://ncase.me/trust/) 💠🟪 - An interactive walkthrough of some game theory.
 Would probably be mandatory reading in a game design class.